Our Story

 2005

-A landmark: 10 million TEU is celebrated.
-Plans are made to convert the training department into a fully equipped Training Centre.
+Efforts had been undertaken to convert the training department into a fully equipped, all-encompassing Training Centre.

 2003

-An expansion project for two new berths and a new breakwater is approved.
-The port wins Best Seaport Middle East at the Asian Freight & Supply Chain Awards.
+Approval had been granted for an expansion project adding two new berths 5 and 6, at the Container Terminal, along with a new breakwater.
+Additionally, the port was recognized as the Best Seaport in the Middle East at the Asian Freight & Supply Chain Awards.

 2002